No Cover Image

 Abstract

 It is with great pleasure that we present the second volume of Innovation Academy: Innovation Management in Health & Social Care.
-This publication continues the trajectory established in the inaugural edition, showcasing research outputs and practice-informed projects undertaken by postgraduate...
+Building on the foundations established in the inaugural edition, this publication continues to showcase high-quality research outputs and practice-informed projects...

 Full description